-This course surveys federal and state laws aimed at protecting consumers in market transactions.
-After completing the course, you should have a basic understanding of consumer protection law (including sources of law, enforcement mechanisms, and available remedies).
-In-class and take-home simulation problems provide an opportunity to develop practical skills for representing clients in consumer disputes.
-Topics to be covered include unfair and deceptive trade practices, consumer product quality and safety, consumer credit, and debt collection.
+This course surveys federal and state laws regulating consumer purchases and finance.
+After completing the course, you should have a general understanding of consumer law (including sources of law, scope of coverage, enforcement mechanisms, and available remedies).
+The problem-solving approach is intended to develop practical skills for advising and representing clients in consumer transactions and disputes.

 Requirements & Grading

 Class sessions will be devoted primarily to problem-solving exercises based on the assigned reading.
 This format depends on every student’s thorough preparation before class and active participation during class.
 Final grades will be based on in-class performance (40%) and written problem assignments (60%).^[See Course Outline & Assignments.]
 Excessive absences (3 or more), lack of preparation, or inattention during class may result in a grade reduction.
 The Law School honor code applies to all activities related to your law school study, including class meetings and exams.